 I feel the best way for someone to understand exactly what we do is to actually set out what we do and why.
 So here goes:

-1. We only have stud ewes, so all the ewes are of course singularly mated, with all rams being put out around the 6th of April now.
+1. The ewes are of course singularly mated, with all rams being put out around the 6th of April now.

 We have been mating our ewe lambs since 2004.
 We have not done this in the past as realistically it is probably not economic for us to do so, given that we are generally wean in the vicinity of 160% , note this is a weaning percentage not scanning or dropped percentage.

-I only mate our Romney and South Suffolk ewe lambs now, (no longer do I mate the southdowns and never have I mated the lincolns as they are slow maturing, mating them as ewe lambs would be an absolute disaster).
+I only mate our Romney and South Suffolk ewe lambs now, (no longer do I mate the southdowns).
 And when I say mate, I only put the ram out for 18 days, as I want my ewe hoggets to of finished lambing before the last of my old ewes.
-Those people who wafftle on how only retain ewe hoggets that get in lamb, you should ask them how long they leave their rams out!!!
+Those people who waffle on how only retain ewe hoggets that get in lamb, you should ask them how long they leave their rams out!!!
 If I put the ram out with the ewe hoggets I would expect something in the high 90s percentile in lamb.
 As it is we end up with around 60% of romneys in lamb

 I put out a South Suffolk ram or ram lamb normally with the South Suffolks and record their progeny.
 I did put southdown ram lambs with the romneys, however last coupler years I have used romney 2ths, which do not tag, and once the mating is finished, they are earmarked to become teasers for the next year.
 I put the rams out with the ewe lambs at the beginning of the second round of the main ewes, both lots are put out for basically one round, which is probably half a round too short, particularly for the Romneys, if we want most of them in lamb.
 However I don't want to lamb forever, so one round with the hoggets is long enough.